-There are many different game consoles out there, from the latest ones like PlayStation 4 to the most recent iteration of the Xbox.
+There are many game consoles, from the latest ones like PlayStation 4 to the most recent iteration of the Xbox.
 Then there are older ones that people still have from years gone by, like the older Playstation versions, the Super Nintendo, the Sega Genesis, etc.

-There are even retro gaming systems that have come out in recent years that feature many of the 8 and 16-bit games like Super Mario Brothers that past generations have loved so much.
+Even retro gaming systems have come out in recent years that feature many of the 8 and 16-bit games like Super Mario Brothers that past generations have loved so much.

-There are some warranties that you can get when you buy one of these systems from the manufacturer, and they are definitely worth considering.
-There are also some other companies that offer extended warranty protection of various kinds for gaming systems, and they are worth a look as well.
+You can get some warranties when you buy one of these systems from the manufacturer, and they are definitely worth considering.
+There are also some other companies that offer extended warranty protection for various gaming systems, and they are also worth a look.

 Avoid Food and Drinks